 1. From F = ma to the Work-Energy theorem

-The integral for acceleration from a starting point s0 to a final point s
+Let a represent an arbitrary acceleration profile.
+We set up integration of this acceleration profile from a starting point s0 to a final point s

 Change the order: